 Music Bldg, Room 217

 A fervent believer in the power of music education to transform lives and communities, Dr. Buchholz launched the University of Arizona String Project in 2015.
-This program employs ten university music majors and offers private lessons and ensemble rehearsals to 80 K-12 students.
-Through the endowment of a generous donor, this program offers free private lessons to community students who might otherwise have no exposure to music education.
+This program employs twelve university music majors and offers private lessons and ensemble rehearsals to 100 K-12 students.
+Through the endowment of a generous donor, this program enables free private lessons to community students who might otherwise have no exposure to music education.
 The String Project website is stringproject.music.arizona.edu.

-During the summers he performs and teaches at the prestigious Killington Music Festival in Vermont (killingtonmusicfestival.org), and at the Zephyr Music Festival in Courmayeur, Italy (zephyrmusicfest.org).
+During the summers Dr. Buchholz performs and teaches at the Killington Music Festival in Vermont (killingtonmusicfestival.org), and at the Zephyr Music Festival in Courmayeur, Italy (zephyrmusicfest.org).

 He studied with Bonnie Hampton, Sadao Harada of the Tokyo String Quartet, Robert Jesselson, and Nathaniel Rosen.